“Kwan Yin is Coming” by Stephen Mead

-Cheng's latest book Rainbow Theology: Bridging Race, Sexuality, and Spirit was published in 2013.
+Cheng's latest book Rainbow Theology: Bridging Race, Sexuality, and Spirit will be released next week on April 1.
 He is also the author of “From Sin to Amazing Grace: Discovering the Queer Christ”, “Radical Love: An Introduction to Queer Theology.”
 His series on “Rethinking Sin and Grace for LGBT People Today” was one of the most popular stories of 2010 at the Jesus in Love Blog.

 Hsiao-Lan Hu presented a paper on “Queering Avalokiteśvara” at the 2012 American Academy of Religion annual meeting.
 She noted that the Lotus Sutra says that Avalokitesvara will appear to teach different beings in different forms, based on what they can accept.

 In the summary of her paper, Hu writes, “Of the 33 forms listed in the Lotus Sutra, 7 are explicitly female, indicating that the Bodhisattva of Compassion transcends gender identity….
 What is the theoretical ground in the Buddhadharma (Buddha’s teaching) that justify or even propel such conceptualization?
 How does that theoretical ground compare to modern-day queer theory?”

 She summed up her paper in the 2013 Women’s and Gender Studies Newsletter from the University of Detroit Mercy: “Avalokiteśvara's multi-morphic manifestation affirms different beings in their specific identities, while his/her transformability points to the possibility of moving beyond the confinement of any particular identity.
 For people of minority identities, the Bodhisattva thus can be both a source of comfort and a model for coping with reality in which they often need to perform different roles.”